HFooladi/HFooladi.github.io/_posts/2018-10-31-Review_DL_Drug.md

 We can frame the DTI prediction task as the following:

 - Description: Binary classification that predict the binding affinity of compound and protein (it can be formlized as a regression task or binary classification)
 - Inputs: Compounds and proteins representation
 - Output: 0-1 or a real number in $[0-1]$

-[Qingyuan Feng et.al.](https://arxiv.org/abs/1807.09741) [7] proposed a deep learning-based framework for drug-target interaction prediction.
+[Qingyuan Feng et.al.](https://arxiv.org/abs/1807.09741) [7] proposed a deep learning-based framework for drug-target interaction prediction [7].
 Most of the deep learning frameworks for DTI prediction take both compound and protein information as the input, but the difference is what representations they are using to feed to the neural networks.
 As I mentioned in the previous section, a compound can be represented in numerous ways (binary fingerprint, SMILES code, features extracted from graph convolution networks), and proteins as well can have different